lpipes/tronko/README.md

 	tronko-build [OPTIONS]

-		-h, --help				usage:
+		-h,				usage:
-		-y, --partition-directory		use a partition directory (you have multiple clusters) -l, --single-tree			use only single tree (do not partition) -t, --tree-file				rooted phylogenetic tree [FILE: Newick] -m, --msa-file				multiple sequence alignment [FILE: FASTA] -d, --partitions-directory		output directory for partitions
+		-y, use a partition directory (you want to partition or you have multiple clusters) -l, use only single tree (do not partition)
-		-x, --tax-file				taxonomy file [FILE: FASTA_header\tdomain;phylum;class;order;family;genus;species]
-		-e, --read-directory			directory for multiple cluster
+		-t [FILE], rooted phylogenetic tree [FILE: Newick] -m [FILE], multiple sequence alignment [FILE: FASTA] -d [DIRECTORY], REQUIRED, output directory
+		-x [FILE], taxonomy file [FILE: FASTA_header	domain;phylum;class;order;family;genus;species] -e [DIRECTORY], directory for reading multiple clusters -n [INT], number of partitions in read directory
-		-n, --number-of-partitions		number of partitions in read directory -b, --where-to-restart-partitions	restart partitions with partition number -s, --use-spscore			partition using sum-of-pairs score [can't use with -f] -u, --sum-of-pairs			minimum threshold for sum of pairs score [default: 0.1] -v, --use-minleaves			partition using minimum number of leaf nodes [can't use with -s, use with -f] -f, --minimum-leaf-nodes to retain	don't partition less than the minimum number of leaf nodes [can't use with -s, use with -v]
-		-g, --no-change-missingdata		don't flag missing data
+		-b [INT], restart partitions with partition number [default: 0] -s, partition using sum-of-pairs score [can't use with -f] -u [FLOAT], minimum threshold for sum of pairs score [default: 0.5] -v, partition using minimum number of leaf nodes [can't use with -s, use with -f] -f [INT], don't partition less than the minimum number of leaf nodes [can't use with -s, use with -v] -g, don't change missing data

 # tronko-assign
 `tronko-assign` is for species assignment of queries.
 It requires a `tronko-build` database.

 	tronko-assign [OPTIONS]

-		-h, --help			usage:
+		-h, 	usage:
-		-p, --paired			use paired reads
+		-p, 	use paired reads
-		-s, --single			use single reads
+		-s, 	use single reads
-		-r, --reference			use a reference
+		-r, 	use a reference
-		-v, --reverse-single-read	when using single read reverse it -z, --reverse-paired-read	when using pairs reverse second read -f, --reference-file		path to reference file
+		-v, 	when using single reads, reverse-complement it -z,	when using paired-end reads,  reverse-complement the second read -f [FILE], path to reference database file
-		-o, --results			path to output file
+		-o [FILE], path to output file
-		-g, --single-read-file		path to single read file
+		-g [FILE], path to single-end reads file
-		-1, --paired-read-file1		path to paired read 1 file
+		-1 [FILE], path to paired-end forward read file
-		-2, --paired-read-file2		path to paired read 2 file
+		-2 [FILE], path to paired-end reverse read file
-		-a, --fasta-file		path to fasta file (for bwa database) -c, --cinterval			score cut-off to use [default:5] -C, --number-of-cores		number of cores
+		-a [FILE], path to fasta file (for bwa database)
+		-c [INT], LCA cut-off to use [default:5]
+		-C [INT], number of cores
-		-L, --number-of-lines-to-read	number of lines to read for assignment -P, --print-alignments		print alignments to stdout
+		-L [INT], number of lines to read for assignment
+		-P, print alignments to stdout
-		-w, --use-nw			use Needleman-Wunsch
+		-w, use Needleman-Wunsch Alignment (default: WFA)
-		-q, --fastq			Query is FASTQ [default is FASTA]
+		-q, Query is FASTQ [default is FASTA]
-		-e, --use-leaf-portion		Use only a portion of leaf -n, --padding [INT]		Padding to use in leaf portion -5, --print-node-info		[FILE] Print tree number and leaf number -6, --skip-bwa-build		Skip the bwa build
+		-e, Use only a portion of the reference sequences
+		-n [INT], Padding (Number of bases) to use in the portion of the reference sequences -5 [FILE], Print tree number and leaf number
+		-6, Skip the bwa build if already exists
-		-u, --score-constant		Score constant [default: 0.01]
+		-u, Score constant [default: 0.01]

 Tronko uses the <a href="https://github.com/smarco/WFA2-lib">Wavefront Alignment Algorithm (version 2)</a> or <a href="https://github.com/noporpoise/seq-align">Needleman-Wunsch Algorithm</a> for semi-global alignments.
 It uses <a href="https://github.com/lh3/bwa">bwa</a> for alignment to leaf nodes, and uses <a href="https://github.com/DavidLeeds/hashmap">David Leeds' hashmap</a> for hashmap implementation in C.